ngc1514/GFL-max-stats-helper/README.md

 I'm tired of repeatedly pressing ctrl-f while using gfwiki and my eyes hurt.

 ## How does it work?
 Data is scraped from Girls' Frontline Wiki with BeautifulSoup.
+Basically a T-Doll search that only returns stats.

 ## How to use?
 Console or GUI, you pick one.
+I recommend using the GUI for a more user-friendly experience.

 ## Dependencies
 ```
     apt-get install python3-tk
-    pip install beautifulsoup4
+    pip3 install beautifulsoup4
 ```